delmic/odemis/doc/develop/base-api.rst

     Creates a DataArray.

     :param ndarray data: the data to contain.
-It can also be a python list, in which case it will converted.
+It can also be a python list, in which case it will be converted.
     :param metadata: Metadata about the data.
 Each entry of the dictionary represents one information about the data.
 For the list of metadata, refer to model.MD_* constants.